 DPG is adding a new payment type to its offering that will streamline the business process and improve the delivery of settlement payments to creditors.
 We are gradually moving some payments to direct pay to streamline the business process, improve our customer service, and increase operating efficiency.

 What is an ACH Credit or Direct Pay?

-Direct Pay is simply new payment method that DPG will be using to pay creditors via ACH.
+Direct Pay is simply a new payment method that DPG will be using to pay creditors via ACH credits.

 ACH is an acronym for Automated Clearing House, an electronic network used to process bank-to-bank transactions.
 An ACH credit occurs when funds are deposited electronically into a creditor account by DPG.
 DPG initiates a payment through our bank, which then electronically transmits the payment through the ACH network to the recipient's bank account.

 How is this different from current payment processing?